mbegan/Duo-PSModule/README.md

 This is a basic powershell wrapper intended to expose the capabilities of the Duo Admin API [Duo Admin API] (https://duo.com/support/documentation/adminapi#overview).

-##Please note: I no longer have a Duo org at my dispose to develop and test with.
-I asked Duo for a testbed and they said no, it seems with all the money they are making these days they don't need community involvement...
-If you'd like to see continued development and testing on this module let your respective Duo reps know.
 --------

 ### Getting Started